griptape-ai/griptape-docs/docs/griptape-framework/data/extraction-engines.md

 # Overview
-Extraction Engines are used to extract data from text.
+Extraction Engines are used to extract data from text formats like CSV, JSON, etc. They are mainly used for [Extraction Tasks](../../griptape-framework/structures/tasks.md).
+There are two types of extraction engines in Griptape: CSV Extraction Engine and JSON Extraction Engine.

 ## CSV Extraction Engine

-Used to extract data from text using a CSV file.
-You can set a custom [prompt driver](../../griptape-framework/structures/prompt-drivers.md) or [chunker](../../griptape-framework/data/chunkers.md).
+Used to extract data from a CSV file.
+You can set a custom [Prompt driver](../../griptape-framework/structures/prompt-drivers.md) or [Chunker](../../griptape-framework/data/chunkers.md).
 You can use it along with [Extraction Tasks](../../griptape-framework/structures/tasks.md)

 ```python